IntentArchitect/Docs/articles/getting-started/tutorials/building-an-application/building-an-application.md

 > [!TIP]
 > Using Intent Architect's CRUD modules to create services can be a great productivity boost whether you are using them as-is or as a starting point to extend.

 Now let's look at our `Basket` service.
 These operations are going to be more bespoke in nature.
 Online shopping carts usually don't have an explicit creation step, but rather create themselves lazily on demand, so let's model it that way.
-You are going to create a `Command` called `GetBasketById` which will create or get the customer's basket and return it as a `BasketDto`.
+You are going to create a `Command` called `CreateOrGetBasketCommand` which will create or get the customer's basket and return it as a `BasketDto`.
 It will also use the `Customer`'s `Id` as the `Basket`'s `Id`, this means a customer can only ever have one basket and it can be persisted and easily identified across visits to our site.

 Before we create the `Command`, let's design its return type `BasketDto`: